For an accessible version or to translate, visit:

 Session 3

-Behaviours individuals might do due to negative body image
+Behaviours individuals might have due to negative body image.

 Activity: Hot cross bun model